earthdaily/EDA-Documentation/API/APIUsage/Endpoints.md

 For assets hosted on `S3` but accessible via `HTTP`, you can find an `HTTPS` version listed as an [alternate asset](https://github.com/stac-extensions/alternate-assets) with the key `download_url`.

-For private and requester-pays S3 assets, and Azure Blob assets, we offer presigned URLs, which ensure secure and temporary access:
+For private and requester-pays S3 assets, and Azure Blob assets, we offer two types of URLs for secure access:

+### Presigned URLs

 > **Default Behavior**: Presigned URLs are automatically included for single item requests (`/items/{item_id}`) but not for searches (`/search` or `/items`) due to performance considerations.
 > **Customization**: You can request presigned URLs in search responses by using the `X-Signed-Asset-Urls` header set to `true`.
 Note that using a high `limit` parameter during search queries along with a large number of assets might increase response times significantly.